alejandro-alzate/language-lua/README.md

 # *language.lua*
-A pure lua library for management of strings
+A pure lua library for management of strings geared towards localization purposes.

 ## Features
 - Hot swap in real time of strings